Browse by Medical Category

 The Stephan L. Harris Center provides compassionate care while advancing the art and science of evaluating, diagnosing, treating, curing, and supporting patients with chordoma.

 The Harris Center brings the Cancer Center’s multidisciplinary expertise to the evaluation, treatment, and support of chordoma patients.
 An advisory group bringing together specialists throughout Mass General has been established to support this goal and advance the search for a cure.
-“As part of that effort, we are building a chordoma care information center on our website that we hope will be a resource for patients and physicians internationally,” notes Dr. Francis Hornicek, who directs the Harris Center.

 The Stephan L. Harris Center is a center of excellence at the Massachusetts General Hospital that provides unsurpassed compassionate care while advancing the art and science of evaluating, diagnosing, treating, curing, and supporting the patient with chordoma.